 Getting debit or credit cards isn’t too difficult, right?
 It isn’t in the United States but in the Philippines, most people can only get one or the other attached to bank accounts in Philippine pesos.
 That is, if they even have bank accounts.

-Trying to get either kind of card for US dollar accounts is something that I have yet to attempt and quite frankly, it doesn’t really matter.
-Anything purchased in US dollars causes the pesos on debit cards to automatically convert to US dollars.
+Trying to get either kind of card for dollar accounts locally is something that I have yet to attempt and frankly, it doesn’t matter.
+Anything purchased in dollars causes the pesos on debit and credit cards to automatically convert to dollars anyway.

-This is the primary reason I no longer wanted any credit or debit cards from the US.
+This is the main reason I no longer wanted any debit or credit cards from the United States when I moved here.
 I can’t count how many times I had to call my former bank after attempting to use a local ATM.
 I also needed an account I could use with PayPal, that I had access to in the Philippines.

-If I’m trying to pay for something that only accepts PayPal and it’s short a few dollars, the rest will automatically be pulled from the bank account if there’s money in that account.
-Since I keep track of how much is in PayPal and in UnionBank at all time, I never have any issues.
+If I’m trying to pay for something that only accepts PayPal and it’s short a few dollars, the rest will automatically be pulled from the bank account.
+Since I keep track of how much is in PayPal and in UnionBank at all times, I never have any issues.